20 October 2025 • Vaping

 Resources

 Smokefree Sheffield is very happy for others to use these resources.
-If you would like to order and purchase printed copies of these resources or add your council or NHS logo to them please contact: [email protected] for more information re costs.
+There is guidance about how to add your logos to the posters if you wish to.
+If you would like support to add your logo or details to the animation or posters, please contact [email protected] for a quote.

 Contact